JordanCWard/SQL/README.md

 33. Amazon

-In an effort to identify high-value customers, Amazon asked for your help to obtain data about users who go on shopping sprees. <br>
-A shopping spree occurs when a user makes purchases on 3 or more consecutive days. <br>
+In an effort to identify high-value customers, Amazon asked for your help to obtain data about users who go on shopping sprees.
+A shopping spree occurs when a user makes purchases on 3 or more consecutive days.
 List the user IDs who have gone on at least 1 shopping spree in ascending order.

 ``` sql
 WITH consecutive_days AS (